hwanggu-corgi/hwanggu-log/update.md

          - 여보♥♥, 요기 우리 링크♥♥♥♥
             - https://cana.ca/

-3. Corgi working on learning Vue.js♥♥ #3
+3. Corgi working on learning Vue.js♥♥ #4
-    - Corgi learning about how vue.js works♥♥ #2
+    - Corgi learning about how vue.js works♥♥ #3
+        - Corgi learning about `using interaction with methods`♥♥

 4. Corgi working on hyungmogu.com dashboard♥♥
     - Corgi integrating front-end dashboard to backend♥♥ #101